WordPress/Advanced-administration-handbook/upgrade/filezilla.md

 You will need the following details regarding the FTP account on your server:

-1. Your website ftp address (usually ftp://example.com if your URL is http://example.com)
+1. Your website FTP address (usually ftp://example.com if your URL is http://example.com)
-2. Your ftp username
+2. Your FTP username
-3. Your ftp password
+3. Your FTP password

 If you do not already have an FTP account on your server, use your cPanel or website administration tool to set one up — it will have all the information needed.
 If in doubt, ask your host for directions or help regarding an FTP account for your use to access your webspace.